longyuxi/dew-lover/README.md

 - (1/7/2021) Benchmarked the virtual machine by using MEGAHIT to align a raw sequencing data of COVID-19 downloaded from the Internet.
 Turns out that my PC is faster than this virtual machine.
 Benchmark data can be found above in the *benchmark* section.
 - (1/9/2021) Added a `methods` folder to store the methods used to get to the research results.
 - (1/19/2021) Created a new conda environment `ref-guided-denovo` to test out the reference guided de novo assembly pipeline.
 Can be activated with `conda activate ref-guided-denovo`.
+- (1/22/2021) Had a meeting with Hector, where we talked about progress and anomalies in variant calling of Pey and zip.